Castlefield Stock Story - PayPoint

 For the retailer, PayPoint helps bring customers into the shop in an era when fewer people are buying things like newspapers and tobacco.
 PayPoint software also helps retailers run their shops more efficiently and enables them to take part in localised promotional campaigns organised by retail brands.

-The company’s activities align with our positive investment theme of Financial Resilience and Inclusion and it recently published annual results for the year ended 31st March, 2024, which were very pleasing.
+The company’s activities align with our Financial Resilience and Inclusion investment theme, and it recently published annual results for the year ended 31st March, 2024, which were very pleasing.
 The outlook also remains positive with a share buyback programme supporting this view too.

 Written by David Gorman